Soul Reaver 2: Development

 On the decision to downplay Raziel's quest for vengeance against Kain in this sequel, Hennig explained, "he's being pretty simple-minded, he's sort of being very black-and-white in his interpretation of things, and being kind of petulant [...] he's not really as heroic as Kain is, and he has a lot of stuff to figure out, basically, about what's going on".
 Soul Reaver 2 was crafted to feature a more cinematic, story-focused experience than its predecessor, which the developers felt had been "patchy" in this regard.
 It entered production after Blood Omen 2, but shipped almost six months before the latter game.
 A separate team within Crystal Dynamics, with creative autonomy, developed Blood Omen 2, and contradictions created by its scenario hindered work on Soul Reaver 2.
 After researching time travel fiction, Hennig devised a subplot concerning temporal paradoxes to resolve the continuity problems between both titles, and established that Blood Omen 2s story is a product of the final paradox created when Kain saves Raziel at the end of Soul Reaver 2.
-Other themes were inspired by the works of Joseph Campbell, and theology surrounding gnosticism.
+Other themes were inspired by the works of Joseph Campbell, Islamic art and culture, and theology surrounding gnosticism.
 Concepts which formulated the crux of the story included the idea "that the only way a hero can ever succeed is by following his own path", and the question, "can you change history or not?
 And if so, what does it mean to change history - in terms of being responsible for the repercussions?"